dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/5-applications.md

 {{% /details %}}

 3. Alice and Tom own 52 pencils together.
-Alice hands over one third of her pencils to Tom, but she still has more pencils.
+Alice hands over a third of her pencils to Tom, but she still has more pencils.
 Tom then takes three extra pencils from Alice, and he finally has more pencils than she does.
 Find the number of pencils Alice had originally.

 {{% details title="Answer" %}}